Binary interaction methods for high dimensional global optimization and machine learning: A kinetic model for global optimization

+if $\EE(v) \neq \EE(v_*)$.
+Note that, $v_{\beta,\EE}(v,v_*)$ depends on the interacting pair $(v,v_*)$, whereas $v_{\alpha,\EE}(t)$ is the same for all particles. \revlp{These quantities characterize two different dynamics where on one hand the particle pair aligns locally to $v_{\beta,\EE}(v,v_*)$ in agreement with their weighted best position and on the other hand it aligns globally to $v_{\alpha,\EE}(t)$ according to the weighted best position among all particles.}

-In \eqref{eq:binp} the scalar values $\lambda_k\geq 0$ and $\sigma_k \geq 0$, $k=1,2$ define, respectively, the strength of the alignment and diffusion processes, whereas the terms $\xi_k, \xi^*_k\in\RR^d$, $k=1,2$ are random vectors of i.i.d. random variables with zero mean and unitary variance.
+In \eqref{eq:binp} the scalar values $\lambda_k\geq 0$ and $\sigma_k \geq 0$, $k=1,2$ define, respectively, the strength of the relative alignment and diffusion processes, whereas the terms $\xi_k, \xi^*_k\in\RR^d$, $k=1,2$ are vectors of i.i.d. random variables (\revlp{with arbitrary distribution}) with zero mean and unitary variance.
 Finally, $D_k(\cdot,\cdot)$, $k=1,2$ denote $d\times d$ dimensional diagonal matrices characterizing the stochastic exploration process.
 Isotropic exploration has been introduced in \cite{pinnau2017consensus} and is defined by